WFAN (AM): Early AT&T radio development

 A key component was the construction by AT&T of a well equipped New York City station.
 In early 1922 an experimental station, 2XY, was built atop the AT&T "Long Lines" building at 24 Walker Street.
 On April 29, 1922, the Walker Street station was issued a broadcasting station license, for operation on 360 meters, with the call sign of WBAY.
 On May 19 a second New York City broadcasting station, also on 360 meters, was licensed to the Western Electric Company, an AT&T subsidiary located at 463 West Street, with the call letters WDAM.
 Ten days later, this call sign was changed to WEAF.
 All of these call signs were randomly assigned from a sequential roster of available call letters, although at the time it was noted that WEAF matched the entrance artwork at AT&T headquarters at 195 Broadway, which depicted the four classical elements of water, earth, air and fire.

 The original plan was that AT&T would not originate any programming of its own, and instead would rent WBAY out for commercial use, $40 for 15 minutes daytime, $50 during evenings, which, using an existing telephone term, was called "toll" broadcasting.
-However, initially there was very little interest in this idea, and in order to begin service the company had to start broadcasting its own programs.
+However, initially there was very little interest in this idea, and to begin service the company had to start broadcasting its own programs.
 The debut broadcast over WBAY, of recorded music, took place on July 25, 1922, its signal was found to be weaker than expected, so on August 16, 1922, broadcasting operations were transferred to the WEAF transmitter located at West Street.
 It was later reported that the first WEAF broadcast included the singer Marguerite Dunlap.

 On August 28, 1922, WEAF broadcast its first sponsored program, a roughly 10-minute-long talk anticipating today's radio and television infomercials.
 This promoted an apartment development in Jackson Heights near a new elevated subway line (the IRT's Flushing-Corona line, now the number 7 line).
 Although often credited as the first radio commercial, there are reports that a few other stations had already quietly carried paid programs.

 In September 1922 the Department of Commerce set aside a second entertainment wavelength, 400 meters (750 kHz) for "Class B" stations that had quality equipment and programming.
 Both WBAY and WEAF were assigned to this wavelength.

 The original issues with the weak WBAY transmissions from 24 Walker Street were eventually solved, and AT&T returned to that site as its primary transmitter location.
 Because the WEAF call sign was now well-known, the two stations swapped call signs on May 12, 1923, with WBAY becoming WEAF, and WEAF becoming WBAY.
 Because of this, FCC records list WFAN's "First License" as April 29, 1922, which is when the first license was issued for WBAY at Walker Street.
 (The new WBAY later became WECO, and was deleted on November 6, 1924).